 The Department of Languages, Literatures, and Linguistics

-We teach 18 languages, offer 9 majors and 3 Masters Degrees in French, Linguistics, and Spanish.
+We teach 17 languages, offer 9 majors, an M.S Degree in Computational Linguistics and 3 M.A Degrees in French, Linguistics, and Spanish.
 Our majors are interdisciplinary and many of our courses are cross-listed with other departments and colleges.
-Nearly 6,000 students take classes in our department each year.

 The purposes of our department are parallel and multiple: to promote the knowledge of languages, to study and facilitate the study of literary and other cultural texts, to study and facilitate the study of language on a theoretical level, and in all its endeavors to promote critical thinking.
 To these ends, the Department is committed to excellent and innovative scholarship and teaching and to the promotion of diversity and trans-cultural understanding within the Department and the University.

 As the largest department in the College of Arts & Sciences, we are committed to the national goal of universal bilinguism as put forth by the Modern Language Association.
 As Russell Berman, President of the MLA, stated in the Summer 2011 MLA NEWSLETTER,

 "Languages mean career skills for the workforce, but they also contribute to each person’s cognitive growth.
 Without sufficient language learning, American students will suffer from diminished educational opportunities, and we sabotage their prospects in the global economy.
 Building first- and second-language literacy has become a matter of national urgency."